 How To Plant a Three-Sisters Garden

-Depending on the width of your garden container, plant 4 or 6 seeds.
-Once they have sprouted, thin to just 2 or 4 depending on how many you planted in the first place to compliment the size of your container.
+Depending on the width of your garden container, plant four or six seeds.
+Once they have sprouted, thin to just two or four depending on how many you planted in the first place to compliment the size of your container.

-Plant beans at least 2 weeks after the corn has sprouted, planting 5 to 8 seeds (again depending on container size and how many corn sprouts you have) about 6 inches away from the corn sprouts.
+Plant beans at least two weeks after the corn has sprouted, planting five to eight seeds (again, depending on container size and how many corn sprouts you have) about 6 inches away from the corn sprouts.

-Select a pole bean variety of bean (green and lima beans both come in pole and bush varieites, and you can also try dried beans such as pinto, black turtle, Anasazi or navy) to encourage all the twisty, upwards climbing action around the corn stalks you want!
+Select a pole bean variety of bean (green and lima beans both come in pole and bush varieties, and you can also try dried beans such as pinto, black turtle, Anasazi or navy) to encourage all the twisty, upwards climbing action around the corn stalks you want.
 When these sprout, also thin accordingly.

-Plant 2 to 4 squash seeds (depends greatly on variety as well as your initial sizing/space, as zucchini squash are smaller and not as heavy as acorn or long-pie-pumpkin squash), on the edge of your mound or container.
+Plant two to four squash seeds (depends greatly on variety as well as your initial sizing/space, as zucchini squash are smaller and not as heavy as acorn or long-pie-pumpkin squash), on the edge of your mound or container.

-Thin to 1 or 2 when they sprout.
+Thin to one or two when they sprout.
 The squash seeds will be planted on the edge of the mound, about a foot away from the bean seeds.

 Add New Comment